tclzcja/blosmmedia.com.legacy/README.md

-# blosmmedia.com.legacy
+# blosmmedia.com company website
-A website demo for blosmmedia.com
+This is a website demo I made for blosmmedia.com, a media company locates at Macau, China.